 We are proud to work collectively with a growing community of microbiologists whose voluntary contributions are helping to put microbiology firmly on the map.
 We thank and acknowledge the following collaborating organizations for the great work they have done so far in support of various business and science communication projects:

 We like to welcome the Youth Organization of the Spanish Microbiological Society (JISEM) as part of our Opportunities Board Team.
-JISEM (Grupo de Jóvenes Investigadores de la Sociedad Española de Microbiología) is the Group of Young Researchers of the Spanish Society for Microbiology (SEM).
-It was launched in 2013 by a small group of PhD students with the goal of enhancing and promoting the activities of the young researchers within SEM.
+JISEM (Grupo de Jóvenes Investigadores de la Sociedad Española de Microbiología) is the Group of Early Career Scientists of the Spanish Society for Microbiology (SEM).
+It was launched in 2013 by a small group of PhD students with the goal of enhancing and promoting the activities of the Early Career Scientists within SEM.
 The opportunities they post are in dual-language (English and Spanish).

 We like to welcome the German Society for Hygiene and Microbiology (DGHM) as part of our Opportunities Board Team.
 The “Deutsche Gesellschaft für Hygiene und Mikrobiologie” (DGHM, German Society for Hygiene and Microbiology) was founded already in 1906 originally as “Free union for Microbiology”.
 Today the DGHM is one of the most active and largest specialized societies in the areas of diagnostics, treatment and prevention of infectious diseases with a strong focus on basic infection research.